VoxeLibre/VoxeLibre/mods/ITEMS/mcl_loom/README.md

 --------
 Looms, by PrairieWind

-Adds Looms to MineClone 2/5.
+Adds Looms to VoxeLibre.
 Used to add patterns to banners.

 License of source code
 ----------------------